Skip to main content

 Meeting briefsEvery 15 minutes/api/meeting-briefs*/15 * * * *Sends pre-meeting briefings to users with the feature enabled

-Follow-up remindersEvery 30 minutes/api/follow-up-reminders*/30 * * * *Processes follow-up reminder notifications
+Follow-up remindersEvery hour/api/follow-up-reminders0 * * * *Processes follow-up reminder notifications

 If you’re not using Docker Compose you need to set up cron jobs manually: